top of page

 Feral hogs thrive in Texas, particularly in the white-tailed deer range in Central, South, and East Texas.
 In North and West Texas, populations are thinner, but recent reports find the population increasing in these areas.
 The feral hog population is expanding, including improving habitats, wildlife management, intentional releases, and disease eradication.
 With limited natural predators, ethical trapping offers a way to help control the number of these wild animals.

 While many feral hogs are colored solid black, there are some color variations, including solid or spotted brown and white wild pigs.
 Unlike many other animals that take longer to reach reproductive age, feral hogs can start breeding as young as six months old.
 Females can reproduce at eight to ten months of age.
 The typical litter size is four to six offspring.
 However, when the conditions are ideal, a litter size could be as large as ten to twelve.
 Wild hogs are very intelligent animals.
 Crops and nut-producing trees are their favorite food sources.
 The average lifespan of most feral hogs is four or five years but could live as long as eight years.

 Wild pigs flourish in a variety of habitats ranging from East Texas' pine forests to the brush country in South Texas.
 Bottomlands, including creeks and rivers, as well as areas with dense vegetation, are the preferred habitat of feral hogs.
 However, they also live in drought-prone environments.
 During the hot summer months, wild hogs relish in wallowing in muddy, wet, boggy places that are close to protective cover.

 Food availability plays a significant role in determining their home range.
 Typically, this can cover anywhere from a couple of thousand acres up to seventy thousand acres.
-Boars are known to travel long distances and have a more expansive home range than sows, their female counterpart.
+Boars travel long distances and have a more expansive home range than sows, their female counterparts.

 Signs Of Feral Hogs On Your Property